Creating Legal Experiences

 Making the Transition to Legal Practice - Finding the Jobs

 Although nearly all the statistics will tell you that most people get jobs through personal contacts, there are still many good resources for posted jobs.
-You should use postings to supplement your proactive job search strategies.
-The following are just some of the sources for posted attorney and law-related jobs:
+You should use postings to supplement your other career development strategies.
+Check out the Job Search section of our website for resources and suggestions.

 Law Career Services is located in Gantenbein on the Law Campus.